 (4) Remove sprocket shaft and front ball bearings assembly from frame by lifting up on end of shaft while prying up on sprocket as illustrated in figure 7-14.
-The chain guide will need to be repositioned in frame as sprocket shaft is raised to allow the sprocket to pass through hole of guide (fig. 7-15).
+The chain guide will need to be repositioned in frame as sprocket shaft is raised to allow the sprocket to pass thru hole of guide (fig. 7-15).
+On roller chain model hoists, the chain stripper must be partly removed from guide by prying it out using screw driver or other suitable tool.
+See figures 7-16 and 7-17.